|

 01R, a Roland U220… it goes

-whatsoever, but these new gadgets could somehow grab an audio
+apparently, were called samplers and could somehow grab an audio

-the sampler records it, translates it and suddenly I'm playing
+it, translates it and suddenly I'm playing great violin on my

 - Well, actually

+anyway.
 I remember my choice then was between a Mirage,

 a Prophet and an Emax.